encukou/gillcup/doc/source/tutorial2.rst

 same: it chains the scheduled actions on the Effect it applies.
 Or, if it's not an EffectAction, runs them just after it's done.

-The chain method will also take a “dt” parameter to delay the new Action.
+The chain method will also take a “dt” argument to delay the new Action.

 If you are using plain functions, you can wrap them in gillcup.action.FunctionAction to get the chain() method.
-Or, just schedule whatever you're chaining for the same time as your function.
+Or, just schedule whatever you're chaining for the same time as your function (scheduling is
+stable: if two things are scheduled for the same time, they will happen in the order they were scheduled).